 Negligence laws cover both personal injuries as well as damage to property.
-If you've suffered either and believe that someone else was at fault or are not clear whether anyone was at fault, you may be able to recover money for your losses.
-However, these types of cases can often turn on the smallest of details.
-That's why it's critical to speak with a personal injury attorney as soon as possible to review your case and protect your rights.
-Speak with a North Dakota personal injury attorney today for a free case review and to understand your options going forward.
+If you've suffered either and believe that someone else was at fault, you may be able to recover money for your losses.
+It's critical to speak with an attorney as soon as possible to review your case and protect your rights.
+Speak with a North Dakota personal injury attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.